Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

 \paragraph{Relationship-based measures~\cite{fortunato,burt}.} Another class of similarity measures is based on the relationships encoded within the graph.
-Assuming a graph $G$, the most straightforward function of the similarity between the vertices $u$ and $v$ is $A_{u, v}$, i.e., the element of the graph's adjacency matrix indicating whether or not $u$ and $v$ are adjacent.
-However, we could also define the similarity between $u$ and $v$ in terms of the structure of their neighbourhoods.
-The most common similarity measure is based on the Wasserman--Faust distance~\cite{wassermanFaust}:
+The most straightforward function of the similarity between the vertices $u$ and $v$ of $G$ is $A_{u, v}$, i.e., the element of the graph's adjacency matrix indicating whether or not $u$ and $v$ are adjacent.
+However, we could also define their similarity in terms of the structure of their neighbourhoods, e.g., based on the Wasserman--Faust distance~\cite{wassermanFaust}:

-The Wasserman--Faust distance is one of the first measures based on the structural equivalence of the vertices, as it does not rely on the adjacency of $u$ and $v$.
-Similarly, the Adamic--Adar index~\cite{adamicAdar} also incorporates structural equivalence.
-It is given by:
+The Wasserman--Faust distance is one of the first measures based on the structural equivalence of the vertices.
+It does not rely on the adjacency of $u$ and $v$.
+The Adamic--Adar index~\cite{adamicAdar} also incorporates the structural equivalence:

-The intuition behind the Adamic--Adar index is that the common neighbours having large neighbourhoods are less significant to the similarity between the vertices.
-Also, another variant of the similarity measure based on neighbourhoods of $u$ and $v$ is the Jaccard, or Overlap, similarity:
+The intuition behind this index is that the common neighbours having large neighbourhoods are less significant to the similarity between the vertices.
+Another variant of the similarity measure based on neighbourhoods of $u$ and $v$ is the Jaccard (Overlap), similarity:

 \paragraph{Walk-based measures.} In another approach, we could measure similarity between the vertices based on walks in the graph.
 Intuitively, if many paths connect two vertices, they would seem similar.
 Fortunately, the adjacency matrix of a graph captures all information about paths.
 It is known that for an unweighted graph $G$, the element $A_{u, v}^k$ counts the number of paths between the vertices $u, v$ of length exactly $k$~\cite{godsil}.
-Following that fact, the Katz index matrix~\cite{katz} is defined as:
+For instance, the Katz index matrix~\cite{katz} is:

 where $\beta$ is a decay parameter, and $I$ denotes the identity matrix.
 Then, the value $S^\text{Katz}_{u, v}$ gives the walk-based similarity between the vertices $u$ and $v$.